orchestrator

 ## 1. Tier Selection (mandatory — highest applicable tier wins)

-| Tier | Mechanism | Use when | Model ||------|-----------|----------|-------|| **Team + nested waves (Pattern E)** | TeamCreate + subagent waves per teammate — up to ~50 agents total | 2+ independent streams — THE DEFAULT | opus (default) / gpt-5.4 xhigh (GitHub Copilot CLI) || **Subagent wave** | Task tool, parallel calls | 2+ actions, single domain, no coordination, no context pressure | opus (default) / gpt-5.4 xhigh (GitHub Copilot CLI) || **Single session** | Direct execution | Exactly 1 action | N/A |
+| Tier | Mechanism | Use when | Model ||------|-----------|----------|-------|| **Team + nested waves (Pattern E)** | TeamCreate + subagent waves per teammate — up to ~50 agents total | 2+ independent streams — THE DEFAULT | opus (default) / Copilot: Opus 4.6 max thinking; Sonnet 4.6 max thinking only for extremely trivial `/fleet` work || **Subagent wave** | Task tool, parallel calls | 2+ independent actions in one domain, no coordination pressure, and no same-file linear chain | opus (default) / Copilot: Opus 4.6 max thinking; Sonnet 4.6 max thinking only for extremely trivial `/fleet` work || **Single session** | Direct execution | Exactly 1 action, or any same-file sequential chain that must remain linear | N/A |

 ---